|So close: the CONTOUR spacecraft. Image credit: NASA.|

 |Technicians at Cape Canaveral lower the launch shroud over the West German-U.S. Helios B solar probe spacecraft.
 Image credit: NASA.|

-The GSFC team's Encke probes, which would spin to create gyroscopic stability, would move apart immediately after they separated from their launch vehicle's Centaur stage.
+The NASA GSFC team's Encke probes, which would spin to create gyroscopic stability, would move apart immediately after they separated from their launch vehicle's Centaur stage.
 Farquhar's team dubbed them the "tail probe" and the "coma probe."
 Each would resemble the lower half of a hourglass-shaped Helios spacecraft.
 Solar cells on their sides would power spacecraft systems and a suite of science instruments.

 If necessary, a course-correction rocket burn would take place 10 days after launch.
 A second burn 50 days after launch would aim the tail probe at a point in the Comet Encke's wan tail about 10,000 kilometers behind the nucleus and would aim the coma probe at a point immediately in front of the nucleus.
 A third, very modest, course-correction burn was scheduled for Launch +85 days.
 The two spacecraft would encounter Comet Encke at about Launch +102 days.